KentCommunications/projectHandling/README.md

     > git add --all
     > git commit -am "Initial Commit"

-This will begin tracking al the files in the project directory
+This will begin tracking all the files in the project directory

+To add the repo to github, you can simply drag the repo's folder onto the  Github for Windows application, and once in there, click on the repo.
+Now you can click on the "push to github" button in the upper right corner. then again, click on the "Publish" link to make the code available on github. the initial push should be to the Kent Communications github account, and ideally as a "private" repo.

 Branches
 --------